BU-Spark/ml-bps-policy-bot/BPS_chatbot_with_ui/README.md

      ```

 1. **`source_links.json`**:
-   - This file contains the all the links associated with each policy documnet
+   - This file contains all the links associated with each policy document
-   - User should periodically update it to retrieve link from RAG model.
+   - User should periodically update it to retrieve the links from the RAG model.

 2. **`vector_store/` Directory**:
    - Contains the FAISS index and metadata files for the embedded policy documents.
    - Files:
-     - **`faiss_index`**: The FAISS index storing vector representations of document chunks for efficient similarity search.
+     - **`faiss_index`**: The FAISS index stores vector representations of document chunks for efficient similarity search.
      - **`faiss_meta.json`**: Metadata associated with the FAISS index, mapping vector IDs to the corresponding documents.

 3. **`app.py`**: